Automating Business Processes with AI Agents, What Works and What Doesn't

 Not everything can be automated easily.
 From experience, here's where you'll hit walls:

 "The biggest pain points are execution time limits, OAuth handling, documentation gaps, and testing complexity.
-And those are just today's problems — in the future, you'll also face versioning, observability, and multi-tenant isolation challenges."
+And those are just today's problems.
+In the future, you'll also face versioning, observability, and multi-tenant isolation challenges."

 — David Omrai, Applied AI Engineer at DX Heroes